 The Number of STS Reported (NSTS) subfield is optionally present.
 If present, it indicates the number of STS being

 reported in the Extended TPC Link Adaptation Acknowledgement subfield.
-If the value of this field is greater than 0, the Activity field in the DMG Link Adaptation Acknowledgment element is reserved.
+If the value of this field is greater than 0, the Extended Activity Acknowledgement field in the DMG Link Adaptation Acknowledgment element is reserved.

 The Extended TPC Link Adaptation Acknowledgement field is present if the value of the Number of STS Reported (NSTS) subfield is greater than 0, and its format is shown in Figure 9-584b.